History of Riga: Under Bishop Albert

 1201 was equally significant in marking the first arrival of German merchants in Novgorod, traveling via the Dvina and overland.

 Albert established ecclesiastical rule and introduced the Visby code of law.
 To insure his conquest and defend German merchant trade, the monk Theodoric of Estonia established the Order of Livonian Brothers of the Sword (Fratres Militiae Christi Livoniae, "Order") in 1202 under the aegis of Albert (who was away in Germany), open to both nobles and merchants.

 Church history relates that the Livonians were converted by 1206, "baptized in a body" after their defeat at Turaida by German forces including the Liv king Kaupo—who had been baptized under Meinhard around 1189, likely by Theodoric.
-1207 marked Albert's start on fortification of the townZarina, D. Old Riga: Tourist Guide, Spriditis, 1992 (the city gates, Rātsvārti, are first mentioned in 1210) and Emperor Philip's investing Albert with Livonia as a fief and principality of the Holy Roman Empire with Riga as capital and Albert as prince.
+1207 marked Albert's start on fortification of the town (the city gates, Rātsvārti, are first mentioned in 1210) and Emperor Philip's investing Albert with Livonia as a fief and principality of the Holy Roman Empire with Riga as capital and Albert as prince.
 The surrounding areas of Livonia also came under levy to the Holy Roman Empire.
 To promote a permanent military presence, territorial ownership was divided between the Church and the Order, with the Church taking Riga and two thirds of all lands conquered and granting the Order, who had sought half, a third.
 Until then, it had been customary for crusaders to serve for a year and then return home.

 Albert had ensured Riga's commercial future by obtaining papal bulls which decreed that all German merchants had to conduct their Baltic trade through Riga.
 In 1211, Riga minted its first coinage, and Albert laid the cornerstone for the Riga Dom.
 Riga was not yet secure as an alliance of tribes failed to take Riga.
 In 1212, Albert led a campaign to compel Polotsk to grant German merchants free river passage.
 Polotsk conceded Kukenois (Koknese) and Jersika, already captured in 1209, to Albert, recognizing his authority over the Livs and ending their tribute to Polotsk.

 Opening the Dvina expanded German trade to Vitebsk, Smolensk, and Novgorod.
 Riga's rapid growth prompted its withdrawal from Bremen's jurisdiction to become an autonomous episcopal see in 1213.

 The oldest parts of Riga were devastated by fire in 1215.